Stars (¥$ song): Composition and lyrics

-The song's faded backdrop is combined with a sample of "Good Luck" by Dijon Duenas (pictured), who was not aware of the sample prior to release.

 Musically, "Stars" is a dark, slow-building gospel track.
 The song has a faded backdrop, combined with a sample of Dijon's vocals from "Good Luck".
 It features orchestral production, alongside drums.
 West's vocal pitch rises and falls, while Ty Dolla Sign contributes airy falsettos.

 In the lyrics of "Stars", West and Ty Dolla Sign boast of accomplishments from their level of fame.
 West acknowledges the allegations of antisemitism against him, rapping that he keeps "a few Jews on the staff now".
 He addresses attempts to cancel him and losing his contracts with major brands, dismissing the contracts that were torn apart.

 Release and reception

-On February 10, 2024, ¥$ released their debut studio album Vultures 1 independently through YZY, including "Stars" as the opening track, changing from its previously reported title of "In the Stars".
+On February 10, 2024, ¥$ released their debut studio album, Vultures 1, independently through YZY, including "Stars" as the opening track, changing from its previously reported title of "In the Stars".
 The song was met with generally positive reviews from music critics, with general praise for the composition.
 Paul A. Thompson from Pitchfork praised how West's singing voice changes pitch, finding this to be "at wonderful odds with [the] song's martial drums".
 Writing for HipHopDX, Scott Glaysher observed the song's tranquillity where West and Ty Dolla Sign sound both peaceful and confident.
 HotNewHipHops Aron A. expressed that the song's orchestral production is elevated by falsettos from Ty Dolla Sign, who acts as "a vessel for Kanye's ear".

 Some reviewers were less impressed.
 Rhian Daly of NME highlighted the song's resemblance to "Ultralight Beam" from West's album The Life of Pablo (2016), although concluded that it fails to "burn quite as bright".
 Michael Saponara from Billboard said that the song is darker than expected for setting the tone at the beginning of the album and serves as "more of a palette cleanser", despite noting the "poignant moment" of the Dijon sample with its faded backdrop.
 In a negative review for Variety, Steven J. Horowitz labeled West's line about Jews as one of his "attempts to pour gasoline on the already raging fires" that is worthy of an eye-roll.

 Following the release of Vultures 1, "Stars" entered the US Billboard Hot 100 at number 39.
 It further opened at number 17 on the US Hot R&B/Hip-Hop Songs chart.
 In Canada, the song debuted at number 29 on the Canadian Hot 100 and lasted for two weeks on the chart.
 It reached numbers 30 and 34 in New Zealand and Australia, respectively.
 The song performed best in Latvia, charting at number eight on the Latvian Top 20 and it similarly reached number ten in Iceland.
 "Stars" also attained top 40 positions in Lithuania, Norway, Denmark, Portugal, and Switzerland, while the song charted at number 26 on the Billboard Global 200.